 The first lake was dammed in 1893 to provide water and electricity for Austin, although then it was called Lake McDonald.
 Power produced was insufficient, the lake silted up and the dam collasped in 1900.
 Occasional flooding hindered efforts to rebuild the dam, but in 1940 Tom Miller Dam was completed and formed 21 mile long Lake Austin.
 In 1941 much larger Mansfield Dam formed Lake Travis upstream of Lake Austin and controlled much of the flooding in Austin.
 In 1960 Longhorn Dam formed present day Town Lake in the heart of downtown Austin.
 In 2007 the lake was renamed Lady Bird Lake to honor Lady Bird Johnson, the former First Lady of the United States and a long-time resident of the Austin area.
 In renaming the lake, the City Council recognized Johnson for her dedication to beautifying the lake and her efforts to create a recreational trail system around the lake's shoreline.

-While power boats are forbidden on Lady Bird Lake, there are a few boat ramps for sailboats, canoes, kayaks and rowboats.
+Power boats are allowed, but their gas motors cannot be used.
+Only their electric trolling motors can be used.
+There are a few boat ramps for sailboats, canoes, kayaks and rowboats.
 The many bridges prevent sailboats of any height from sailing the whole lake, and power lines are there too.
 I'm not sure how deep it is, some places I could see a current.
 I remember that around 1980 the fish in the lake were tested and found unfit to eat, which caused the city of Austin to start a citywide project to clean runoff before it reached the lake.
 Today the fish are again safe to eat and fishing on Town Lake is permitted.

 A small parking lot had room the day I was there, but doesn't really have much room for trailers.